7 min read

-- Your credit score is based on information collected by credit agencies and includes your payment history for loans and other public information.
+• Your credit score is based on information collected by credit agencies including payment history and credit usage.

 Some Basics About Credit Reporting Agencies